 Output of the above command with user selection as Yes

-If the user select Halt Command, it will write error message on Host and halt further execution.
-If the user select Suspend option, it will suspend the current execution.
+If the user selects Halt Command, it will write an error message on the Host and halt further execution.
+If the user selects the Suspend option, it will suspend the current execution.

-Cool Tip: Replace text in string using PowerShell!
+Cool Tip: Replace text in a string using PowerShell!

 PowerShell -ErrorAction SilentlyContinue

-–ErrroAction SilentlyContinue in PowerShell silently continue with the execution of code if the part of code does not work or have non-terminating errors.
+ErrroAction SilentlyContinue in PowerShell silently continues with the execution of code if the part of the code does not work or has non-terminating errors.

-Let’s consider example to stop process name as RabbitMQ using Stop-Process.
-We will use -ErrorAction SilentlyContinue option to silence non-terminating errors and execution of second command.
+Let’s consider an example of to stop process named “RabbitMQ” using the Stop-Process.
+We will use -the ErrorAction SilentlyContinue option to silence non-terminating errors and execution of the second command.

 PS C:\>>> Stop-Process -Name RabbitMQ -ErrorAction SilentlyContinue; Write-Host "Execute second command";

-Output of the above command is as below
+The output of the above command is as below.

 Cool Tip: Get-ChildItem cmdlet – Search for files in PowerShell!